lifesfun101/Offensive-Security/README.md

 # Offensive Security

 This repository is dedicated to offensive security.
-I only started my journey in that path about 2 months ago.
+I only started my journey in that path about 4 to 5 months ago.
 I don't claim to know anything, better yet consider I know nothing about it.
 Throughout this repository I will be sharing things I found useful myself.
 These "things" will include:
 * variety of tools
 * variety of tactics